wmaier/treetools/README.md

 treetools is a collection of tools for processing treebank trees.
 It contains algorithms for tree manipulation (such as removal of  crossing branches), tree analysis, and grammar extraction.

-treetools has been developed at the Department for Computational Linguistics at the Institute for Language and Information at the University of Düsseldorf, Germany (see http://phil.hhu.de/beyond-cfg).
+treetools has been developed at the Department for Computational Linguistics at the Institute for Language and Information at the University of Düsseldorf, Germany (see <http://phil.hhu.de/beyond-cfg>).
 The project is sponsored by Deutsche Forschungsgemeinschaft (DFG).
 It is maintained by Wolfgang Maier.

-Author: Wolfgang Maier <maierw@hhu.de>.
+Author: Wolfgang Maier <mailto:maierw@hhu.de>.
 Contributions: Kilian Gebhardt

 ## Installation

 Requirements:

   - Python 3.7+

 To install the latest release from the Python package index, type::